bizz84/SwiftyStoreKit/README.md

 This is done with a `verifyReceipt` method which does two things:

 - If the receipt is missing, refresh it
-- If the receipt is available, validate it
+- If the receipt is available or is refreshed, validate it

 Receipt validation can be done remotely with Apple via the `AppleReceiptValidator` class, or with a client-supplied validator conforming to the `ReceiptValidator` protocol.

-**Note**: As of version 0.10.0, _clients no longer need to refresh the receipt explicitly_.
+**Notes**

+* If the local receipt is missing when calling `verifyReceipt`, a network call is made to refresh it.
+* If the user is not logged to the App Store, StoreKit will present a popup asking to **Sign In to the iTunes Store**.
+* If the user enters valid credentials, the receipt will be refreshed and verified.
+* If the user cancels, receipt refresh will fail with a **Cannot connect to iTunes Store** error.
+* Using `AppleReceiptValidator` (see below) does remote receipt validation and also results in a network call.
+* Local receipt validation is not implemented (see [issue #101](https://github.com/bizz84/SwiftyStoreKit/issues/101) for details).

 ### Retrieve local receipt